alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_02_Python_1/02-Part2_Python-1/02-048_xx-XXX_Data-Structures/02-050/02-050_Python_List-Removing_elements.md

 # .clear()

-This is not included in the original guide but let's wipe the list:
+This is not included in the original guide but let's wipe the entire list:

 ![IMG](02-050_IMG_CLEAR.png)